Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Economic Vulnerability:

 Reliance on cheap labor creates a cycle of economic vulnerability in supplier countries.
-Workers have few rights or alternative employment options, and countries may compete to offer lower wages and laxer regulations to attract fast-fashion production.
+Workers have few rights and limited alternative employment options, and countries may compete to offer lower wages and more lenient regulations to attract fast-fashion production.

 The fast fashion business model is built on producing and selling clothing as quickly and cheaply as possible, which leads to cutting corners on environmental protections and workers’ rights.
 By supporting this industry, consumers inadvertently support unsustainable and unethical practices.
-Many activists and industry experts are now advocating a shift towards slow fashion, a more sustainable and ethical clothing production and consumption model.
+Many activists and industry experts are now advocating for a shift towards slow fashion, a more sustainable and ethical model of clothing production and consumption.

-What Are The Most Sustainable Materials For Clothing, Textile, And Garment Manufacturing?
+What Are The Most Sustainable Materials For Clothing, Textiles, And Garment Manufacturing?

 Choosing sustainable materials is a significant step toward more eco-friendly clothing manufacturing.
 Here are some of the most sustainable materials that are being utilized in the industry: